Getting promoted to dev team lead

 Your new boss (the Director, VP, or CTO) cares about different things than when you were a dev.
 They are probably going to be a lot more focused on data and metrics because that’s all their boss cares about.
 So give it to them.

 This is why I started LinearB.
 At CloudLock we lacked a clear set of metrics for communicating engineering progress to the business.
 It was always just “are we on track to deliver feature XYZ by the deadline?”

 If you aren’t sure what metrics you should share, I put this guide together with 17 metrics that we use at LinearB now to track and communicate dev team performance.

 My little crew at CloudLock became a powerful force.
 We built features that thousands of security pros use every day.
-And we helped lead the company to success from the bottom-up.
+We helped lead the company to success from the bottom-up.
 Many of those devs went on to be architects, managers, and directors.

 After two years, I got promoted to Director.
 Then later, VP of Engineering.
-I was hungry to progress and experience new challenges.
-But I always think back fondly on those years.
+I started a podcast talking to other engineering leaders.
+I was hungry to progress and experience new challenges, but I always think back fondly on those years.
 The higher up you go as a dev leader, the more lonely it is.